"Thanks to the Macular Society, we will find a cure"

 David and Tord in macular tshirts and wearing walking gear, smiling at the camera with a view of a large field and rolling hills in the background

-Fast forward a couple of years, and after counselling helped to put him at ease with his diagnosis, David has gone on to raise more than £47,000 for macular research.
+Two years on, and after counselling helped to put him at ease with his diagnosis, David has gone on to raise more than £47,000 for macular research.
+In June, he completed a 60-mile trek along Hadrian’s Wall with his boss, Redwheel CEO Tord, by his side.

 “I wanted to do this to support Dave.
 Even in difficult circumstances he finds things to be excited about, so while I’m imagining what it’s like to have this condition, rather than think about it Dave’s actually just wanting to do something.
 It’s very admirable and that was the driver for me.”